November 5th, 2025

 Last week the Book Industry Study Group (BISG) published a post, “Time to Act: The ONIX 3 Transition is Actually Here.”
 It’s written by Claire Holloway, the hard-working chairperson of BISG’s Metadata Committee.
 Claire is, as always, reasonable in her outlook and fully supportive of the publishing community.
 But the story she’s telling is, to me, chilling, in the way it reminds of ONIX’s slow journey across two-dozen years.

-So, in 2026, will the book publishing industry finally fully embrace a sixteen-year-old standard that can make their businesses more profitable?
-We’ll see.
+So, in 2026, will the U.S. book publishing industry finally fully embrace a sixteen-year-old version of a standard that can make their businesses more profitable?
+Particularly when EDItEUR continues to update and improve the standard (we’re actually at version 3.1.2 now).

 ——————————————————